scr2em/express-api-with-postgres/README.md

 # GETTING STARTED

+1- clone this repo

+2- run `npm install` to install all dependencies.

-1- Rename `.env.local` to `.env` and set these variables accordingly.
+3- Rename `.env.local` to `.env` and set these variables accordingly.

-2- use `npm run start` or `npm run watch` to run the server in watch mode
+4- use `npm run start` or `npm run watch` to run the server in watch mode

-3- use `npm run build` to build the app to `dist` folder
+5- use `npm run build` to build the app to `dist` folder

-4- use `npm run tesst` to run the tests files.
+6- use `npm run tesst` to run the tests files.

-5- use `npm run fmt` to apply eslint rules and format all files.
+7- use `npm run fmt` to apply eslint rules and format all files.

+8- there are 2 databases `dev` for development and `test` for testing  (default ports).

 # DATABASE TABLES